 Inspire works inside the body with a patient’s natural breathing process to treat sleep apnea.
 Inspire delivers mild stimulation to key airway muscles, allowing the airway to open during sleep.
 The patient uses a small handheld remote to turn Inspire on before bed and off when they wake up.
 No mask, no hose, just sleep.

-The Inspire Procedure At Great Neck ENT
+The Inspire Procedure at Great Neck ENT

 The Inspire system is made of a small battery and 2 small wires.
-Inspire is placed under the skin of the neck and chest through three small incisions during an outpatient procedure.
+Inspire is placed under the skin of the neck and chest through two small incisions during an outpatient procedure.
 Most patients return home the same day and return to non-strenuous activities within a few days.
 Over-the-counter pain medicine is typically used for a few days after the procedure for pain management.

 Inspire Sleep Remote